AbdallaAlhag/music-inventory-app/README.md

 * Display cover, images, and detail for multiple categories
 * Update information to site

+## Dependencies:

+### dotenv
+Used to store environment variables in a `.env` file and easily switch between different environments.

+### ejs
+Used as the templating engine for the project.
+Allows for the use of dynamic templates with variables and conditionals.

+### express
+Used as the web framework for the project.
+Provides many features such as routing, middleware, and a request/response cycle.

+### express-validator
+Used to validate user input on the server side.
+Provides a simple way to validate forms and prevent invalid data from being entered into the database.

+### method-override
+Used to override the HTTP method of a request.
+Allows for the use of PUT and DELETE methods which are not supported by all browsers.

+### moment
+Used to easily work with dates and times in JavaScript.
+Provides a simple and intuitive API for formatting dates and times.

+### pg
+Used to interact with the PostgreSQL database.
+Provides a simple and intuitive API for performing CRUD operations on the database.

 # Deploy:
 * Deployed environment with postgres on railway